msaps/MSSTabbedPageViewController/README.md

 ```
 Called when the page view controller completes a full scroll to a new page.

+## Appearance
+`MSSTabBarView` has numerous properties for adjusting its appearance:

+- `sizingStyle` - Whether the tab bar should size to fit or equally distribute its tabs.
+- `tabStyle` - The style to use for tabs, either `MSSTabStyleText` for text or `MSSTabStyleImage` for images.
+- `tabIndicatorColor` - The color of the selection indicator.
+Also attached to the `tintColor` of the tab bar.
+- `tabTextColor` - The text colour for the tabs.

 ## Requirements
 Supports iOS 8 and iOS 9.